Danielcoffee/learnvim/note.md

 scroll the page,
 move the cursor im here now. this is my first time i use keyboard in my in my i pad
 - this is very nice.
+- use can use i pad or ide, vim, every app is okie.
+- choice one

 # Moving around in a hurry
 # Beyond the basic